Evarrest (Topical application)

 - Allergy to human blood products, history of or

-- Arterial bleeding, severe or brisk—Should not be used in patients with these conditions.
+- Infection on any part of the body or at the application site—Should not be used in patients with these conditions.

-This section provides information on the proper use of a number of products that contain fibrinogen/thrombin, human.
+This section provides information on the proper use of a number of products that contain fibrinogen and thrombin, human.
 It may not be specific to Evarrest.
 Please read with care.

 Precautions While Using Evarrest